British Comedy Guide

 Red Dwarf.
 Inquisitor (Jack Docherty).
 Credit: BBC

 There isn't really a stronger series in terms of storytelling than this, either.
 In particular, The Inquisitor is an episode that feels as if it could have been a big-budget movie.
-The idea was that a rogue Simulant has lived until the end of time itself, only to discover that there is neither God, nor an afterlife.
+The idea was of a rogue Simulant, who has lived until the end of time itself, only to discover that there is neither God, nor an afterlife.
 Therefore, the only thing a species must do, is live a worthwhile life.
-And so, the Simulant appoints itself as judge, jury and executioner, erasing people from history if he hasn't deemed them to have had a worthy enough existence.
+And so the Simulant appoints itself as judge, jury and executioner, erasing people from history if he hasn't deemed them to have had a worthy enough existence.
 It is such a clever plotline that if Hollywood had got its hands on it, it would likely have ended up as the next gritty sci-fi summer blockbuster, possibly starring Arnold Schwarzenegger.

 Kryten is at his most noble in his fight against the inquisitor: "But I am not human, and neither are you, and it is not our place to judge them.
 I wonder why you do?"